bluecough/SecureX-HaveIBeenPwned/README.md

 Configure AWS CLI on Ubuntu
 # Login in to your AWS console and under IAM retrieve your AWS keys

-# Now in your UBUNTU VM
+# Now in your Ubuntu 20.04 vm
 <pre><code>
 $ aws configure
 AWS Access Key ID [*******************U]: